BrennanStein/procelio-translation/README.md

 Path defaults to "./files" if not provided

-#### generate: `LocalizationTool.exe generate [LANGUAGE] path/to/files/directory`
+#### generate: `TranslationTool.exe generate [LANGUAGE] path/to/files/directory`
-Generates the compiled localization file for the given language.
+Generates the compiled translation file for the given language.
-If language is omitted, generates all localization languages declared in the files/config.json file Stores the output files in the output folder (defined in config)
+If language is omitted, generates all translation languages declared in the files/config.json file Stores the output files in the output folder (defined in config)

 If ran without language or path, defaults path to "./files" and generates everything in config.

-## Customizing Localization Files
+## Customizing Translation Files
-Each localization file consists of two pieces:
+Each translation file consists of two pieces:
 1) The JSON file, where all of the data is defined for the translation
-2) The PNG Image file, which should appear next to the native name in the localization menu (expected to be a country flag)
+2) The PNG Image file, which should appear next to the native name in the translation menu (expected to be a country flag)

 ### The JSON file: language.json
-The "language.json" file holds all of the translation data for this localization.
+The "language.json" file holds all of the translation data for this translation.
 This file contains a bit of metadata, then a large list of language elements that define the actual user interface text.

 #### Metadata